 The featured image at the top of the home page for this site (Rather Rare Records) was lifted from an ad for Rotary Connection’s debut album.
 The ad appeared in the March-April 1968 issue of Crawdaddy.
 At that time, I was a fairy clean-cut 16-year old, with “long” hair that covered my collar!
 By 1970, I looked vaguely like the head in this ad (without the receding hairline).

 Even more information

-If you want a more "intimate" look-see at me, click on over to A Little Background Information.
-It's a list of my a few of my favorite things, like favorite single (Elvis Presley's Hound Dog / Don't Be Cruel) and favorite album (Beach Boys' Pet Sounds) that will give you a small sense of who I am.
+If you want a more “intimate” look-see at me, click on over to Some Background.
+It’s a list of my a few of my favorite things, like favorite single (Elvis Presley’s Hound Dog / Don’t Be Cruel) and favorite album (Beach Boys’ Pet Sounds) that will give you a small sense of who I am.

 For my political beliefs, try On Being a Mystical Liberal, where I confess to residing in the astral plane of progressivism.